 Our goats are grass-fed and have access to free-choice minerals.
 This diet is supplemented with grain during the milking season.
 We "dry off" (stop milking) the girls during their five-month gestation.
 This gives the does' bodies a rest and it gives us a winter break from milking.
 When a doe is past her milking age, she is "retired", which on our farm means she is no longer milked, but she remains a part of her herd - and our family - for the rest of her life.

-We try to be very selective in our breeding program.
+As a no-kill farm, we try to be very selective in our breeding program.
 This helps us produce top-line goats that are registered with the American Dairy Goat Association (ADGA).
 Our goal is to insure that any new kids will be placed in good homes when they leave our farm.

-Our farm is a bit unusual in the goat world, in that we have a parasite-fee herd.
+Our farm is a bit unusual in the goat world, because we have a parasite-fee herd.
 We achieved this by starting our herd from bottle-babies on virgin soil, and we have maintained a closed herd ever since.
 Each year we test for parasites through blood and fecal samples and, thus far, we remain a clean herd.
 We want to stay parasite-free, and are vigilant with our biosecurity measures.
 We transport our animals to events so that others can enjoy them, especially children, but having visitors at the farm could expose the animals and their paddock to unwanted parasites and pathogens.
-Sorry folks; unfortunately, this means that our farm is rarely open to the general public.
+Sorry folks; unfortunately, this means that our farm is rarely open to the general public. .

 We raise two breeds of goats: Sables and Nubians:

 Nubians have long floppy ears.
-Nubians are also a large-breed dairy goat; we once fostered a male that weighs in at over 250 pounds!
+Nubians are another large-breed dairy goat; we once fostered a male that weighed in at over 250 pounds!
 Nubians originate from the Mid-East and North Africa, but became prominent in Great Britain in the early 19th century as a meat/dairy goat.
 Nubians produce about half the amount of milk as a Sable, but their milk has twice the butterfat.
 This means their milk ideal for cheesemaking.
 We have found that our Nubians tend to be less dominant in the herd hierarchy, however, they are definitely the loudest!
 On more than one occasion, passerby's have come up to our door because they heard what they believed was a scream for help - but it was just our Nubians acting out.